khageshkapilSD/SdAutomationAPIs/README.md

 # SdAutomationAPIs
-The repository contains the APIs related to automation
+The repository contains the APIs related to automation for mobile apps